The Perfect Everest Base Camp Packing List [2022]

 Hydration Pack

-Having this in your day pack provides an easy and convenient way to ensure you’re always hydrated.
+Having a camelback like this in your day pack provides an easy and convenient way to ensure you’re always hydrated.

-A 2-liter hydration pack is a good size but make sure it’s a good quality item as the seal can break if you opt for a cheaper alternative.
+A 3-liter hydration pack is a good size.
+But make sure it’s a good quality item, as the seal can break if you opt for a cheaper alternative.

 Hydration pack to add to your Everest Base Camp packing list